DragonMeme/terraform-linux-vm-azure/README.md

 5.)
 Congratulations, you have access to your linux virtual machine.
 To return to terminal from SSH press `Ctrl` + `D` or type in command `logout`.

 6.)
-IMPORTANT: `terraform destroy -var-file='example.tfvars'` after use and do not close terminal while destroying is on progress.
+IMPORTANT: `terraform destroy` after use and do not close terminal while destroying is on progress.